-Postpetition Payments (a) Check all that apply: ☐ The debtor is current on all postpetition payments, including expenses, escrow, and costs. all fees, charges, ☐ The debtor is not current on all postpetition payments.
-The d the postpetition payment(s) that first became due on:/ • ☐ The debtor has fees, charges, expenses, negative escrow are and owing. mounts, or costs due (b) The claim holder attaches a payoff statement and provides the as of the date of this response: following information i.
+- (a) Check all that apply: - □ The debtor is current on all postpetition payments, including all fees, charges, expenses, escrow, and costs. - The debtor is not current on all postpetition payments.
+The debtor is obligated for the postpetition payment(s) that first became due on: /. - □ The debtor has fees, charges, expenses, negative escrow amounts, or costs due and owing. - (b) The claim holder attaches a payoff statement and provides the following information as of the date of this response:

+i.
 Date last payment was received on the mortgage: // ii.
-Date next postpetition payment from the debtor is due: iii.
+Date next postpetition payment from the debtor is due: // iii.
 Amount of the next postpetition payment that is due: \$ iv.
 Unpaid principal balance of the loan: \$ v.
 Additional amounts due for any deferred or accrued interest: \$ vi.
 Balance of the escrow account: \$ vii.
 Balance of unapplied funds or funds held in a suspense account: \$ viii.
-Total amount of fees, charges, expenses, negative escrow amounts, or costs remaining unpaid: \$ 4.
-Itemized Payment History Include if applicable: Because the claim holder disagrees that the arrearages have been that the debtor is not current on all postpetition payments or that fee • all prepetition and postpetition payments received;
+Total amount of fees, charges, expenses, negative escrow amounts, or costs remaining unpaid: \$

+4. Itemized Payment History

+Include if applicable: